arangodb/docs/3.6/programs-arangod-cluster.md

 {% endhint %}

-When set to `true`, forces the cluster into creating all future collections with only a single shard and using the same database server as these collections' shards leader.
+When set to `true`, forces the cluster into creating all future collections with only a single shard and using the same DB-Server as these collections' shards leader.
 All collections created this way will be eligible for specific AQL query optimizations that can improve query performance and provide advanced transactional guarantees.